ros-navigation/navigation2/nav2_route/README.md

 # Steve's TODO list

-- [ ] Testing
-  - Test path pruning of nodes when partially along, when too far away, with nodeIDs starting -> prune rerouting while tracking, prune_goal = false
-  - Test rerouting: in another direction and no partial path or state information.

 - [ ] Integration system tests (AWS world?): check initial route is fine, navigate, check feedback state, check operations called, check terminal condition when all stopped in tolerances.
 Preempt part way through after a particular feedback msg to be deterministic (could use for exit trigger test on partial cont. of edge).